shift num sym altgr nav nav fn

 The common approach for compact keyboard keymaps is to use a single configuration (and timing) for all hold-taps, which is often a compromise between “tap-preferred” and “hold-preferred” (like QMK’s “permissive hold”), and then rely on mitigating measures and fine timing adjustments to limit the number of typos.

-In our experience, this doesn’t work reliably for most users and never will, because homerow-mods and thumb modifiers have two mutually excusive goals.
+In our experience, this doesn’t work reliably for most users and never will, because homerow-mods and thumb modifiers have two mutually exclusive goals.
 Instead, Selenium uses three distinct kinds of hold-tap behaviors that define which action takes priority and timings:

 nav Tap-Preferred